-To date, PanAust has invested around US$1.37 billion into Laos and, in 2015, accounted for more than three per cent of the nation’s gross domestic product and 21 per cent of total Lao goods exports.
+To date, PanAust has invested approximately US$1.41 billion into Laos and, in 2017, accounted for more than 3.5 per cent of the nation’s gross domestic product and 20 per cent of total Lao goods exports.

 PanAust supports community development initiatives at its operational and major exploration sites with the goal of helping local communities develop sustainable socio-economic livelihoods that will continue beyond the life of the mine.
 Community development projects are managed in partnership with local communities and closely coordinated with government authorities to ensure alignment with national development strategies.
 Community development programs focus on education, agriculture, health, infrastructure, and microfinance and small-business development.

-In Papua New Guinea, PanAust is working with the government and host communities as part of the feasibility study and in anticipation of developing the Frieda River Project.
-PanAust looks forward to making meaningful, long-lasting contributions to Papua New Guinea and, over time, emulating the success of its community development programs in Laos.
+In Papua New Guinea, PanAust is working with the government and host communities and looks forward to making meaningful, long-lasting contributions to Papua New Guinea and, over time, emulating the success of its community development programs in Laos.

 Community development awards

 The Company’s leading role in delivering positive community outcomes has been recognised nationally and internationally.